muthhus/narchy/README.md

 # Usage

 **Tasks** can arrive at any time.
 There are no restrictions on their content as far as they can be expressed in __Narsese__ (the I/O language of NARS).
- * By default, NARS makes *no assumptions* about the meaning or truth value of input beliefs and goals.
+ - By default, NARS makes *no assumptions* about the meaning or truth value of input beliefs and goals.
- * :warning: How to choose proper inputs and interpret possible outputs for each application is an *open problem* to be solved by its users.
+ - How to choose proper inputs and interpret possible outputs for each application is an *open problem* to be solved by its users. :warning:

 ```task ::= [budget] [term] [punct] [tense] [truth]```